 Will it grow and make fruit where I live?

 First a word about “hardiness zones.”
 Hardiness zones tell you what the coldest expected temperatures are in a region.
-This isn’t the average winter temperature but rather the extreme of cold that your area experiences.
-It doesn’t give you information about the length of the growing season, the number of frost free days you can expect or even whether there is enough frost free season to mature a crop.
+This isn’t the average winter temperature but rather the extreme cold that your area experiences.
+It doesn’t give you information about the length of the growing season, the number of frost-free days you can expect or even whether there is enough frost-free season to mature a crop.
 It also doesn’t offer any information about summer heat units that are required to ripen a crop.
-You may need to live in a place for a while and keep records in order to gain this information.
+You may need to live in a place for a while and keep records to gain this information.

 Typically a plant that is hardy to zone 3 can take winter temperatures as low as -40°F/-40°C. A plant that is hardy to zone 2 can take -50°F/-45°C. Zone 4 is winter temperatures between -20°/-30°C and -30°F/-35°C. While you may be able to grow plants that are classified as a zone higher than you have, in a test year you may lose your plants.
 Typically if you are growing plants that are rated for a zone higher than what you have, you will need to offer extra winter protection to those plants, to get them through the winter.

 Can you give the plant what it needs?